arras-energy/gridlabd/docs/Utilities/Unitcalc.md

 * `--list`: list of primitives in unit dictionary

-The `glunits` tool support unit arithmetic and unit conversion for shell scripts and Python applications.
+The `unitcalc` tool support unit arithmetic and unit conversion for shell scripts and Python applications.
 All arguments are in RPN, e.g., "2 3 +".

 The number of comma-delimited units, if specified, must match the number of